torryatco/Redesign-spr25/readme.md

 }
 ```

 Note: our clickHandlers function is getting out of hand.
-You could use a separate function to tame it a bit:
+Let's use it to call separate functions:

 ```js
 function clickHandlers() {